Hot Peppers

 Packet of 10 seeds: $2,49

 Spanish heirloom served traditionally in tapas bars, cooked in olive oil and sprinkled with sea salt.
 Most of the time, it shows no heat, only a nice green pepper taste and a mild bitterness.
 But sometimes, you get a real fiery one.
-Thus its nickname: the "russian roulette pepper".
 These peppers are picked ideally when they are very young, at only 4-5 cm long.
 If you picked them later, they will become quite hot.
 Deep green pods, 4 to 10 cm long, thin walls.
 "Pimiento de Padron".
 Northwest Spain, Galicia.
 Early, about 65 days (green).

 Packet of 15 seeds: $2,99